 However, tiger nuts also contain antinutrient compounds that may inhibit the absorption of these nutrients.
 So it’s always advisable to roast or germinate them by soaking them before eating.

-Regular consumption of tiger nuts may help reduced glucose levels, improve heart health, boost the immune system, improve digestion, and increase sex drive.
+Regular consumption of tiger nuts may help reduce glucose levels, improve heart health, boost the immune system, improve digestion, and increase sex drive.

 Tiger nuts are available in different forms such as raw, dried, roasted, and flour.
 You can easily incorporate these into different recipes of your choice.